 Drs.
 Marc Overhage and William Tierney have developed comprehensive process rules for the treatment of three major health problems-hypertension, asthma, and congestive heart failure.
 Their eight hundred rules go far beyond the Institute's earlier reminder systems and deal with the total management of a medical problem.
-For example, the process rules suggest specific antihypertensive drugs for pa-
+For example, the process rules suggest specific antihypertensive drugs for patients with different demographic and clinical characteristics.
+They suggest the escalation of doses according to clinicrecorded blood pressure measures.
+When ceiling doses are reached, they suggest the addition of a second or third antihypertensive.
+Researchers are studying the direct effect of these comprehensive reminders on both physicians and pharmacists, using surveys, time-motion studies, and data captured electronically about the providers' actions.